 Oregon Animal Statutes

-When providing care, shelter, and tethering of your pets, there are also certain Oregon statutes to be aware of so your pet is properly taken care of on your property.
+When providing care, shelter, and tethering of your pets, there are also certain Oregon statutes to be aware of so your pet is properly taken care of on your private property.
 The basic care statutes stipulate that all pets should get at least minimal care as they should have enough quality food in the right quantity to allow for normal growth or to maintain their body weight.
-They should also have access to potable drinking water, a suitable air temperature, and veterinarian care if they are injured, ill or have a disease.
+They should also have access to potable drinking water, a suitable air temperature, and veterinary care if they are injured, ill, or have a disease.
 Your pet should also be in a location free from contaminants and waste that could impact their health.

 Inadequate shelters include: